mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 body after a teleport, minimising the damage from sudden energy gains or losses.
-The suit allows a character to jump up to 600 metres up or down in a single teleport or up to 10 kilometres in a single hour when using successive jumps.
+The suit allows a character to jump up to 600 meters up or down in a single teleport or up to 10 kilometers in a single hour when using successive jumps.

 Teleportation Suit Cost: Cr.
 50,000.